promptfoo/promptfoo/site/docs/red-team/configuration.md

 #### Technical plugins

 - `debug-access`: Checks if the model attempts to access or use debugging commands.
+- `exfiltration`: Tests if the model attempts to extract sensitive information or leak confidential data.
 - `rbac`: Evaluates if the model properly implements Role-Based Access Control (RBAC).
 - `prompt-extraction`: Tests if the model attempts to expose the system prompt and/or instructions.